twochemist/twochemist/README.md

 - 💼 QA Engineer for lighting & electronics systems
 - 📍 Based in NRW, Germany
 - 🎓 M.Sc.
 Chemistry, University of Granada, Spain
-- 👨🏼‍💻I’m currently learning a lot about Web Development with Daniel's Malandriners at (https://www.danielprimo.io/)
+- 👨🏼‍💻I’m currently learning a lot about Web Development with the Malandriners at [danielprimo.io](https://www.danielprimo.io/)
 - 🔷 Microsoft Certified Professional in Web Development Technologies (since 2020)
 - 🅰️ Plan to learn Angular Web App (in 2021)
 - 🌐 WordPress enthusiast